FIWARE/tutorials.Step-by-Step/docs/media-streams.md

 [WebRTC](https://webrtc.org/) is a set of protocols enabling direct peer-to-peer Real-Time Communications (RTC) between browsers or mobile applications.- this would allow a user to make a direct video call to a person in another remote location.
-However the type of applications which can be created using direct one-to-one communication are limited, and the scope of WebRTC can be enhanced by introducing an intellegent middleware application between the two clients.
+However the type of applications which can be created using direct one-to-one communication are limited, and the scope of WebRTC can be enhanced by introducing an intelligent middleware application between the two clients.

 The FIWARE **Kurento** generic enabler is a WebRTC Media Server.
 Each client makes a direct connection to the server, and the server intercepts the stream of data and passes the communication on to another client or clients.
-This model enables additional features such as group communition and broadcasting, but also means that is possible to process and interpret the media stream as it is received enabling object detection - and hence an ability to raise context events - as well as transcoding, recording or mixing.
+This model enables additional features such as group communication and broadcasting, but also means that is possible to process and interpret the media stream as it is received enabling object detection - and hence an ability to raise context events - as well as transcoding, recording or mixing.